- What should I do if I think my child has Autism Spectrum Disorder (ASD)?

 My child received an ASD diagnosis, how do I get him or her ABA services?

-A Board-Certified Behavior Analyst can evaluate your child for ABA services.
+A Board-Certified Behavior Analyst (BCBA) can evaluate your child for ABA services.
 If the BCBA recommends ABA services, he or she will work with you to develop a treatment plan for your child.

 You can search for enrolled providers in your area here.